javicar31/javicar31/README.md

 - I’m interested in OpenCV, AI and RaspberryPi
 - Computer Science / Cybersecurtiy
 - I’m currently learning Java and Python
-- ⚡ I write my C++ code with pen and paper
+- ⚡ I write C++ with pen and paper

 🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕